yoelnico80/ArtificialCast/README.md

 ArtificialCast is part of the **BIGPISS** stack - a set of tools that replaces conventional logic with inference, structure, and prompt design.
 **Behavior-Inferred Generation: Prompt-Oriented Infrastructure for Simulated Software**

-ArtificialCast is part of the **BIGPISS** stack - a set of tools that replaces conventional logic with inference, structure, and prompt design.

 | Function                                | Signature          | Description                                                                                                      |
 | --------------------------------------- | ------------------ | ---------------------------------------------------------------------------------------------------------------- |